 Get family, friends, church members, and colleagues involved in supporting the cause.

-"You can help protect and change lives or beautify homes for 1.6 billion residents by making a donation to Global Paint for Charity today.
+"Who knew one gallon of paint could do this much good?
+Join Global Paint for Charity to help paint the world, change lives and protect the environment one gallon of paint at a time.
 Encourage Home Depot, Lowe's, Benjamin Moore, Sherwin Williams and ACE Hardware stores you visit to become a partner, or volunteer to host a paint donation drive in your community.
-The Global Paint's story is fascinating and we all can help protect the environment and paint the world, one gallon at a time."-- Kristine Johnson
+The Global Paint's story is fascinating."-- Kristine Johnson

 World Affairs Council of Atlanta featured Rony Delgarde's Global Paint for Charity Founder Spotlight.